Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Optimal nested smoother

 \section{Optimal nested smoother}

 We introduce the optimal nested smoothing algorithm, consisting of three layers, that computes each of the \glspl{pdf} in Eq. \eqref{eqjpdf}.
-The scheme is summarized in Fig. \ref{figscheme}.
-As a result, we obtain the posterior smoothing density $p(\bz_{h(t-1)+1:ht}, \bx_{0:t}, \btheta | \by_{1:t})$ which, in turn, can be used to compute the optimal filtering \gls{pdf}, $p(\bz_{ht}, \bx_t, \btheta | \by_{1:t})$, by marginalization if necessary.
+As a result, we obtain the posterior smoothing density $p(\bz_{h(t-1)+1:ht}, \bx_{0:t}, \btheta | \by_{1:t})$ which, in turn, can be used to compute the optimal filtering \gls{pdf}, $p(\bz_{ht}, \bx_{t}, \btheta | \by_{1:t})$, by marginalization if necessary.
 When the exact computations demanded by this algorithm are not feasible (for general nonlinear and/or non-Gaussian dynamical systems) it serves as a template for approximate numerical schemes, as shown in Section \ref{sec:Multi MultiscaleNestedFilter}.